Sutton, SW London

 - Intonation Adjustment: Setting the bridge to make sure the guitar is in tune along the entire fretboard.

-- Pickup Height Adjustment: Optimizing the distance between the pickups and strings for balanced output.
+- Pickup Height Adjustment: Optimising the distance between the pickups and strings for balanced output.

 - String Replacement: Installing new strings to maintain tone quality.